Results

 Special or supplementary assessments results release date

-For assessments sat or submitted during the Semester 2 special/supplementary exam period, results will be released by 5pm (AEDT) Friday 5 January 2024.
+For assessments sat or submitted during the Semester 1 or 2 special/supplementary exam period, results will be released within 10 working days after final assessment is sat or submitted.

 Within 20 working days after final assessment is sat or submitted